shuhei/shuhei.github.com/source/_posts/2018-09-16-node-js-under-a-microscope.markdown

 ![CPU Flame Graph](/images/flamegraph.png)
 *A CPU Flame Graph from [a sample application](https://github.com/shuhei/perf-playground)*

-I found some insights about the application on production with CPU Flame Graph.
+I found some insights about the application on production with CPU Flame Graph:

 - React server-side rendering is considered to be a very CPU-intensive task that blocks Node.js event loop.
 However, `JSON.parse()` was using 3x more CPU than React—it might be because we had already optimized React server-side rendering though.
 - Gzip decompression was using the almost same amount of CPU as React server-side rendering.